yahoojapan/NGT/python/README-ngtpy.md

 ### set
-Specify the search parameters.
+Specify the default search parameters.

-      set(self: ngtpy.Index, num_of_search_objects: int, search_radius: float)
+      set(self: ngtpy.Index, num_of_search_objects: int, epsilon: float, search_radius: float)

 **Returns**
 None.

 **num_of_search_objects**
 Specify the number of search objects.
+The initial default is 20.

+**epsilon**
-The default is 10.
+Specify the epsilon which defines the explored range for the graph.
+The initial default is 0.1.

 **search_radius**
 Specify the search radius.
-The default is infinity.
+The initial default is infinity.

 ### export_index
 Exports the index to a file.